 All staff were supported to pursue development opportunities.
-We saw evidence that staff were working towards completing the required number of CPD hours to maintain their professional development in line with requirements set by the General Dental Council (GDC).
+We saw evidence that staff were working towards completing the required number of CPD (continuing professional development) hours to maintain their professional development in line with requirements set by the General Dental Council (GDC).